Geriatric psychology: Interventions: Animal Companions

+Animal assisted therapy (AAT) might also help alleviate loneliness in veterans with PTSD.
+AAT involves having participants interact with animals as a form of therapy, such as playing with the animal, holding them, petting them, talking to them, etc. The researchers did in fact find that the residents experienced reduced feelings of loneliness after AAT, and many of them wished to have their own pets.
+Even the minimum 1-time-per-week sessions yielded significant reduction in loneliness.

+Another study found pet ownership is correlated with lower levels of loneliness.
+Researchers found that older adults who did own a pet were over a third less likely to feel lonely.

 Depression

 Depression in the elderly community can have severe consequences, which is why it is an important public health problem and research area.
 Older adults facing this debilitating condition are less likely to endorse affective symptoms and are more likely to instead display cognitive changes, somatic symptoms, and loss of interest than are younger adults.
 It is comorbid with "morbidity, increased risk of suicide, decreased physical, cognitive and social functioning, and greater self-neglect", all of which are associated with an increase in mortality.